 It is necessary to maintain consistency otherwise they may not obey your commands.
 They usually respond well when you are training them and learn quickly.
 Give them occasional treats in between sessions to keep them happy.

-They can bark when you have guests coming over you have to train them not to bark at house guests.
+They can bark when you have guests over.
+You have to train them not to bark at house guests.
 They will become very familiar with the No, and Quiet commands.